-As a transfer student, you have unique needs - whether you transfer during your freshman year or are an adult student looking for a second degree - and we are here to help.
+As a transfer student, you have unique needs — whether you transfer during your first year or are an adult student looking for a second degree — and we are here to help.

 We are focused on making the transfer process as smooth as possible so you can focus on what truly matters — getting your bachelor’s degree.